 There are varying reasons behind our love for home.
 I’m sure some Appalachian scholar could explain each of them to you in great detail.
 I like things simple.
 And in my simple mind I narrow that love of place down to three reasons.

 First: There is a feeling, a sense of belonging to the actual terrain of Appalachia.
 It’s the towering mountains that hover close; the sparkling water that sings a merry song to you; it’s the wind in the trees that whispers secrets; it’s the deep dark hollers that make you feel the presence of those who walked the trails before you.
 Appalachia is magic.
 People like me who’ve lived here their entire lives feel the magical pull of belonging to Appalachia but people who move here feel it too.

 Second: Generational ties to Appalachia are hard to break.
 In a 2010 Blind Pig guest post, David Anderson wrote about two of his ancestors.
-In the post he highlighted the fact that 10 generations later-the descendants of those ancestors are still abiding in Clay County NC.
-Take a minute to think about that-10 generations of the same family who walk the same paths; who speak the same words.
-10 generations who are bonded with the same landscape and culture of Appalachia-never straying far from where their ancestors first settled.
+In the post he highlighted the fact that ten generations later the descendants of those ancestors are still abiding in Clay County NC.
+Take a minute to think about that, ten generations of the same family who walk the same paths; who speak the same words.
+Ten generations who are bonded with the same landscape and culture of Appalachia never straying far from where their ancestors first settled.

 A line from the song says: Yet I found no peace within me till the day that I returned For there’s two things you can count on as the troubled world we face Every season has an ending and every person has a place.